How to choose the best Zendesk GPT bot in 2026

 Option 1: Using Zendesk’s native AI agents

 For most teams, the first stop is Zendesk itself.
 They've poured a lot of resources into their own AI suite, using powerful OpenAI models to build something that feels like a natural part of their platform.
-It’s supposed to be the easiest option, and on the surface, it’s a compelling one.
+As a mature and reliable industry leader, Zendesk offers an impressively seamless experience.

 What Zendesk offers

 Zendesk splits its AI into two parts: AI Agents and Copilot.
-The AI Agent is the bot that tries to solve customer problems all on its own by pulling answers from your help center.
+The AI Agent is the bot that helps solve customer problems by pulling answers from your help center.
 Copilot acts as an assistant for your human agents, helping them write replies, summarize conversations, and find information.

-Zendesk claims you can be up and running in minutes and automate a huge chunk of your conversations.
-And it's true, the initial setup is pretty fast.
+Zendesk is designed so you can be up and running in minutes and automate a huge chunk of your conversations.
+It's true that the initial setup is very user-friendly.
 You can connect your help center articles and have a basic bot fielding questions in no time.

 How pricing works for the native Zendesk bot

-This is where things get a little weird.
-Zendesk's pricing is built around "automated resolutions" (ARs), which means you essentially pay for your bot's success.
+Zendesk's pricing is built around "automated resolutions" (ARs), which means the cost is directly tied to the bot's success.
 Each of their plans includes a handful of ARs per agent, but once you use those up, you start paying for every extra ticket the bot handles.

-For example, based on their pricing page, the Suite Team plan at $55 per agent a month only includes 5 ARs.
-After that, it's $2.00 per resolution.
-The Suite Professional plan ($115 per agent) gives you 10 ARs before you start paying $1.50 for each additional one.
-You can see how that could add up quickly.
+For example, based on their pricing page, the Suite Team plan at $55 per agent a month includes 5 ARs, with additional resolutions available at $2.00 each.
+The Suite Professional plan ($115 per agent) gives you 10 ARs before moving to a $1.50 rate for each additional one.

-This creates blind spots, which can lead to your bot giving incomplete or just plain wrong answers.
-Your bot is only as smart as the information it can see.
-Modern platforms get around this by connecting all your company's knowledge sources.
-For example, a tool like eesel AI plugs directly into your other apps to build a complete picture of your business.
-This means the bot can provide answers that are not just generic, but actually based on the deep, specific knowledge your team uses every day.
+Modern platforms can complement Zendesk by connecting all these additional knowledge sources.
+For example, a tool like eesel AI plugs into your other apps to build a wider picture of your business.
+This means the bot can provide answers that include the deep, specific knowledge your team uses every day, working alongside Zendesk's core ticketing power.

 Option 2: The DIY route with ChatGPT and APIs

-At the complete other end of the spectrum is the do-it-yourself approach.
+At the other end of the spectrum is the do-it-yourself approach.
 If you have developers on your team, you might be tempted to build your own Zendesk GPT bot using the OpenAI API.
-It's a popular idea on forums, and for good reason.
+It's a popular topic for technical teams who want specific customization.

 The appeal of building your own bot

-For teams with engineering time to spare, this can also seem like the cheaper option at first.
-You're only paying for the API calls to OpenAI, which can feel a lot more manageable than a monthly subscription fee.
+For teams with engineering time to spare, this can also seem like a flexible option at first, as you're only paying for API usage.

 The hidden maintenance costs of a DIY bot